cibseven/cibseven-docker/README.md

 ## CIB seven configuration

-You can find the complete Camunda documentation at https://docs.cibseven.de/.
+You can find the complete CIB seven documentation at https://docs.cibseven.de/.

-If you prefer to start your Camunda Docker image right away, you will find the following links useful:
+If you prefer to start your CIB seven Docker image right away, you will find the following links useful:

 * [CIB seven configuration file properties](https://docs.cibseven.de/manual/latest/reference/deployment-descriptors/descriptors/bpm-platform-xml/)